canyacoin/canya-lib-common/README.md

 ### Using the component in an external application

 To use your new component, update or install the @canyaio/common-lib library into your angular ^6.0.0 application: `npm i @canyaio/common-lib@<version>`

+### Deploying the component to the firebase link

+Simply do: `sh deploy.sh <version>` and your changes will be deployed to the firebase project: https://canya-common-library.firebaseapp.com/can-cards